-I am pleased to announce the coming March 2017 release of Stories, performed by the Byrd Ensemble, directed and produced by Markdavin Obenza.
-The album will be released on CD and available as digital downloads from on iTunes and Amazon.
-You will also be able to buy the CD from this website—thereby directly supporting this composer.
-Send me a message to be notified when the album becomes available.
+I am pleased to announce the release of Stories, performed by the Byrd Ensemble, directed and produced by Markdavin Obenza.
+The album is available on CD or as digital downloads from iTunes, Amazon, and CD Baby.

 Stories tell us a lot about ourselves.
 We learn about others through the stories they tell.
 Others learn about us through our stories.
 Stories change how we view the world, how we feel, even how our own Story will unfold.
 This CD is full of stories.
 Stories of love, of hurt, of beauty, of whimsy, of joy, of loss, of anticipation; stories of the human and of the divine.
 Some are my story, some may be yours.
 May all of these Stories open your heart to the wonders of creation and our fellow story-tellers.